bevyengine/rfcs/rfcs/xx-topics.md

 * Callbacks offer a simple way to turn reactions on/off by toggling subscriptions

 However, if the user has no control over when the callbacks are processed it may be harder for them to synchronize the overall behavior of their application.
-Ideally users should implement their applications to not be sensitive to callback ordering, but that might not be a realistic requirement to impose.
+Ideally users should implement their applications to not be sensitive to callback timing, but that might not be a realistic requirement to impose.
 Maybe subscriptions should also be able to specify what stage their callback should be processed in.
-This concern will also likely be affected by the upcoming stageless systems design.
+This concern will certainly be affected by the upcoming stageless systems design.

 ## Prior art